adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #24 On the course-test of Week-4.
 Almost done with the 6th-Class.

 #25 6th-Class is now done.
 Moved on to the 7th-Class (last class before capstone project)

+#26 R-Programming is what the 7th-Class if for.
+Final class before the capstone project.